 Koppie Foam Grasshoppers

 Koppie Foam Grasshoppers (Dictyophorus spumans) are indigenous to South Africa and prefer sparse and low vegetation on rocky outcrops.
 They are flightless and have some aposematic coloring, which are yellow or orange stripes on the warty thorax shield and stripes on their abdomen.
 These grasshoppers can attain a length of up to 80 mm.
-Interestingly, despite its size and coloring, they are commonly not called locusts, but grasshoppers, due to their solitary lifestyle.
+Interestingly, despite their size and coloring, they are commonly not called locusts but grasshoppers due to their solitary lifestyle.
 However, all locusts belong anyway to the genus of grasshoppers.

 Pic.: Koppie Foam Grasshopper at West Coast N.P, Western Cape Province, South Africa.